K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design results and analysis

-With determined parameters in the two-stage process, the full $201\times201$ DOE mask can be designed by SAA using the set-up of depth $\mathrm{h_{d}}$.
-The DOE product thus is manufactured at an alternative set-up of depth $\mathrm{h_{p}}$ for optimal device performances.
-Figure \ref{fig7}(a) illustrates the mask of binary DOE designed by the s-SAA model using $\mathrm{h_{d}}=1.0\lambda$.
-The 4-threads optimization computation executes 100 iterations, which converges the variation of the merit function below $0.01\%$ per iteration, in 160.9 seconds.
-The $201\times201$ DOE mask designed by the v-SAA(r=1,s=1) model using $\mathrm{h_{d}}=1.05\lambda$ is depicted in Fig. \ref{fig8}(a).
-Similarly, the 4-threads optimization calculation executes 100 iterations in 1336.9 seconds, plus an additional computation time of 1.4 seconds for building a $\mathrm{L^{(2r+1)^{2}}s^{2}}$-size lookup table here (L=2 for binary DOEs).
-To evaluate the validity of the designs, with given $\mathrm{h_{p}}=1.15\lambda$, the reconstructed images of DOEs are directly simulated by means of well-known softwares \cite{fdtd1,fdtd2} that use the rigorous electromagnetic theory FDTD.
-Figure \ref{fig7}(b) shows the reconstructed image that corresponds to DOE in Fig. \ref{fig7}(a), and its height plot in lower resolution is shown in Fig. \ref{fig7}(b').
-The target pattern is put as an inset mesh in Fig. \ref{fig7}(b') for comparison.
-Here, rather than the typical intensity image $I=|E|^2$, the reconstructed image is presented by the amplitude value of fields $|E|$ for clarity purpose.
-The 4-threads FDTD program executes the single-time optical propagation of DOE in 23389.1 seconds, in comparison with 1.6 seconds by s-SAA and 13.4 seconds by v-SAA.
-Numerical results indicate that the DOE designed by the s-SAA model under the subwavelength feature scale exhibits low diffraction efficiencies, owing to the big zero-order spot.
-The numerical results for DOE by v-SAA are portrayed in Fig. \ref{fig8}.
-The corresponding reconstructed images are illustrated in Fig. \ref{fig8}(b) and \ref{fig8}(b').
-Accordingly, we find that diffraction efficiencies can be clearly enhanced by adopting the vector-based v-SAA model, where the zero-order intensity is suppressed.
-Thus, this DOE demonstrates a reconstructed pattern closer to theoretical designs.
-Moreover, the DOEs presented only serve as a straightforward illustration for the proposed approach.
-Beyond these binary DOEs, arbitrary designs with finite device extent and complex surface morphology could also be generated based on the model and methods.
+With the known optimal depth parameter $\mathrm{h_{d}}$, the full $\mathrm{201\times201}$ morphology of DOE can then be generated by SAA.
+Figure \ref{fig10x}(a) illustrates the binary morphology of DOE designed by the s-SAA model with $\mathrm{h_{d}=1.0\lambda}$.
+The 4-thread computation over 100 annealing cycles runs in 160.9 seconds, which converges the variation of the cost function to below $\mathrm{0.01\%}$ per iteration.
+The $\mathrm{201\times201}$ morphology of DOE designed by the v-SAA(r=1,s=1) model with $\mathrm{h_{d}=1.05\lambda}$ is depicted in Fig. \ref{fig11x}(a).
+Similarly, the 4-thread optimization computation over 100 cycles runs in 1336.9 seconds, plus an extra time of 1.4 seconds for building the lookup table having $\mathrm{\ell^{(2r+1)^{2}}s^{2}}$-size.
+To validate the designs, with given $\mathrm{h_{p}=1.15\lambda}$, the reconstructed images of DOEs are directly simulated by means of well-known softwares \cite{fdtd1,fdtd2} that use the rigorous electromagnetic theory FDTD.
+Figure \ref{fig10x}(b) shows the reconstructed image that corresponds to the design in Fig. \ref{fig10x}(a), and its height plot in lower resolution is shown in Fig. \ref{fig10x}(b').
+The target pattern is put as an inset mesh in Fig. \ref{fig10x}(b') for comparison.
+Here, rather than the typical intensity image $\mathrm{I=|E|^2}$, the reconstructed image is presented by the amplitude value of fields $\mathrm{|E|}$ for clarity.
+The FDTD program by 4-threads estimates the optics of DOE in 23389.1 seconds, in comparison with 1.6 seconds by s-SAA and 13.4 seconds by v-SAA.
+Numerical results indicate that the DOE designed by the s-SAA model exhibits low diffraction efficiencies, owing to the overwhelming zero-order intensity.
+Numerical results for the design by v-SAA are reported in Fig. \ref{fig11x}.
+The corresponding reconstructed images are illustrated in Fig. \ref{fig11x}(b) and \ref{fig11x}(b').
+Accordingly, we find that diffraction efficiencies as well as the design quality can be significantly enhanced by the vector-based method.
+Beyond the mentioned cases, designs with a finite device extent of, multi-level ($\mathrm{\ell\geq3}$), and/or multiple functional diffractive optical elements could also be generated by the presented model.